RJPearson94/terraform-provider-twilio/docs/data-sources/proxy_phone_numbers.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The SID of a Twilio proxy service.
-Changing this forces a new resource to be created
-- `sid` - (Optional) The SID of a Twilio phone number to associate with the proxy.
-Changing this forces a new resource to be created.
-Conflicts with `phone_number`
+- `service_sid` - (Mandatory) The SID of the service the phone numbers are associated with
-- `phone_number` - (Optional) The phone number to associate with the proxy.
-Changing this forces a new resource to be created.
-Conflicts with `sid`
-- `is_reserved` - (Optional) Whether the phone number is reserved

 ## Attributes Reference

 The following attributes are exported:

-- `id` - The ID of the proxy phone number resource (Same as the SID)
+- `id` - The ID of the resource (Same as the service SID)
-- `sid` - The SID of a Twilio phone number to associate with the proxy (Same as the ID)
+- `service_sid` - The SID of the proxy service the phone numbers are associated with
-- `account_sid` - The Account SID of the phone number resource is deployed into
+- `account_sid` - The account SID associated with the phone number
+- `phone_numbers` - A list of `phone_number` blocks as documented below

+---

+A `phone_number` block supports the following:

-- `service_sid` - The SID of a Twilio proxy service
+- `sid` - The SID of the Twilio phone number to associated with the proxy service
 - `is_reserved` - Whether the phone number is reserved
 - `phone_number` - The phone number to associate with the proxy
 - `friendly_name` - The friendly name of the phone number